 In the wild, tarantulas can live up to 30 years.
 The male has a much shorter life span than the female.

 Tarantulas are burrowers and typically live in the ground.
 They are carnivores and nocturnal.
 Their diet consists mainly of insects (such as crickets, grasshoppers, beetles, cicadas, caterpillars, and other spiders).
-Bigger game include mice, frogs, toads, snakes and lizards; some species can eat small birds.
+The bigger game includes mice, frogs, toads, snakes, and lizards; some species can eat small birds.

-They grab with their legs and then inject a venom, paralyzing their unfortunate prey before eating.
-They secrete digestive enzymes which liquefy the bodies of their victims making it easier to suck them up through their small mouth openings.
+They grab with their legs and then inject venom, paralyzing their unfortunate prey before eating.
+They secrete digestive enzymes that liquefy the bodies of their victims making it easier to suck them up through their small mouth openings.
 A good meal can last a tarantula for a month!